aesirkth/AESIR-Mjollnir-Simulations/README.md

 This repository contains the simulation code for AESIR's NOx/Paraffin hybrid Mjollnir rocket.

 ## Usage
+#### Step 1:
+To install the python dependencies, run installer.bat

+#### step 2:
-Simply run main.m to simulate and plot the results, where you can also set the most important tunable parameters.
+Run main.m to simulate and plot the results, where you can also set the most important tunable parameters.
 To plot the simulations along with data: process data or download processed data from the AESIR Google Drive (Mjollnir/Procedures and tests), store it somewhere convenient, and change the file path in the main.

 ## Repository structure